Chapter 1:

 This failed to persuade the local authorities.

 “Come onnn.
-Connie’s gonna look for other people if I don’t form a party soon.
-I personally recommended you guys please come on if you don’t the other world will–yes!
+They'll look for other people if I don’t form a party soon.
+I personally recommended you guys please come on if you don’t the other world will be des—yes!
 Thank you!”

-Aoko was too much of a coward to be mean, so she grudgingly took one of the documents, toyed with her glasses, and read: “Dearest warrior: you have been chosen to save the land of Korova.
+Aoko was too much of a coward to be mean, so she grudgingly took one of the documents and read: “Dearest warrior: you have been chosen to save the land of Korova.
 By signing this document, you agree to the terms and conditions of… ehh… anyway, it’s a contract to go to the other world, right?”

 “Yup!”